julianlconnor/hangry/_posts/2013-1-27-tornadohttpgotchas.md

 Can you see what's wrong with this snippet?

 {% highlight python %}
-return http_client.fetch(self.URL_BASE + url,
+return http_client.fetch(url,
                          callback,
-           method=method,
+                         method="GET", # POST, PUT, DELETE, etc..
                          headers=headers,
                          body=None)
 {% endhighlight %}

 I looked at this for several hours.
-Turns out that `body` can not be `None`.
-Tornado expects an empty string instead even though the documentation lists `body` as a keyword argument that defaults to `None`.
+Turns out that `body` can not be `None` even if it's a `GET` request (requests with no body).
+Tornado expects an empty string even though the documentation lists `body` as a keyword argument that will default to `None`.

 ## Gotcha #2

 Tornado does not encode arguments for you.
-I.e., you need to urlencode arguments and append them to either the query string or body depending on the type of request (`GET`,`POST`,`PUT`,`DELETE`, etc..)
+I.e., you need to urlencode arguments and append them to either the query string or body depending on the type of request (`GET`, `POST`, `PUT`, `DELETE`, etc..)

 Here's how I handled this situation:

 {% highlight python %}
 ## Inside of my request handler.
+import urllib

 url = "http://www.someapi.com"
 body = "" # Per the previous gotcha
 encoded_params = urllib.urlencode(params)